 When you brush or floss your teeth and see blood it can be a bit alarming.
 Your gums could bleed when brushing or flossing because of any number of reasons.

-- Periodontal disease such as gingivitis
+- Periodontal disease, such as gingivitis

-- Medications such as blood thinners
+- Medications, such as blood thinners

 - New toothbrushes can cause some minor bleeding